Employee Communications: Indiana

 Authors: Stuart R. Buttrick, Susan W. Kline and Tareen Zafrullah, Faegre Drinker Biddle & Reath LLP

-- Indiana law requires employers to display posters that inform employees of their rights, including their rights under Indiana's antidiscrimination laws and unemployment laws.
+- Indiana law requires employers to display posters that inform employees of their rights.
 See Required Postings.

 - Indiana law requires that employers provide a notice regarding equal employment opportunities for veterans.
 See Notice Regarding Discrimination Based on Veteran Status.